PLOS/ambraproject/Quickstart-Guide.md

 PLOS provides some sample article package zip files for ingestion, located [here](http://www.ambraproject.org/downloads/article_examples).

 You can ingest and publish an article package using Rhino's Swagger interface.
-For complete instructions, see "Ingesting the article into Rhino" in the [Ingestible-Package-Guide](https://plos.github.io/ambraproject/Ingestible-Package-Guide.html).
+For complete instructions, see "Ingesting the article into Rhino" in the [Ingestible Package Guide](https://plos.github.io/ambraproject/Ingestible-Package-Guide.html).